fabulator/gpx-builder/README.md

 Library contain two Builders:

-- BaseBuilder - To create GPX 1.1 valid files
+- BaseBuilder - To create GPX 1.1 valid files.
+[Check all the properties you can add to GPX](https://github.com/fabulator/gpx-builder/blob/master/src/builder/BaseBuilder/BaseBuilder.ts).
 - GarminBuilder - To use [TrackPointExtensionv2 schema](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) from Garmin.
+- StravaBuilder - To extends GPX by data that uses Strava.